quintonwall/simpletradingbot/README.md

 ```

 ## Implementing a simple trading strategy
 The next thing you are going to need is a trading strategy.
-Polygon.io doesn’t provide trading strategy calculations.
-You have the flexibility to include whatever strategy makes the most sense for your use case.
-For this example, I’m going to use [Relative Strength Index \(RSI\)](https://www.stockmarketguides.com/article/rsi-indicator) and write a quick implementation using the historical data we fetched previously.
+Polygon.io provides a number of [technical indicators](https://polygon.io/docs/stocks/get_v1_indicators_macd__stockticker) available via the free basic plan with delayed data which makes it really easy to test out what strategy is right for you.
+For this example, I’m going to use [Relative Strength Index \(RSI\)](https://www.stockmarketguides.com/article/rsi-indicator) and write a quick implementation myself as a learning exercise using the historical data we fetched previously.
+I''ll update the example soon to use one of the strategies Polygon provides as well.
+But the process is the same: create a func that contains, or calls your strategy.

 ```python
 import numpy as np